ArshamTajik/ArshamTajik/README.md

 My background is rooted in singing, composition, and music production, while my technical journey focuses on **Python, data analysis, machine learning, deep learning, and AI**.

-I'm particularly interested in building intelligent systems that can work with **music, audio, and musical data**.
+I'm particularly interested in building intelligent systems and exploring new ideas in technology.

 ---